What is IoT?

 Using the existing GSM mobile network infrastructure in this way, therefore underpins most public and commercial IoT services.
 Providing the ubiquitous access needed and the ability to legitimately authenticate devices on the various mobile networks and their visitor location registers.

-What Roles do IoT MVNOs and IoT SIM Providers Play in the Sector?
+The Roles of MVNOs and SIM Providers in the IoT Sector

-Selecting the right connectivity and SIM partner is critical, not only in helping choose, configure, and optimise device’s connectivity with the necessary long-term commercial agreements, but also to provide real time advice and support should any of the MNO’s networks or devices suffer issues.
+Selecting the right connectivity and IoT SIM card partner is critical, not only in helping choose, configure, and optimise the device’s connectivity with the necessary long-term commercial agreements but also in providing real-time advice and support should any of the MNO’s networks or devices suffer issues.
+This is essential for ensuring IoT data plans are reliable and cost effective going forward.

 A high-quality connectivity partner also ensures communication plans and agreements match use cases.
 MNOs dislike their networks being infiltrated by undisclosed M2M / IoT device signalling and closely monitor these situations.